On this dayJun 09, 1963

 Fannie Lou Hamer Arrested and Beaten in Winona, Mississippi

-On June 9, 1963, while returning from a voter registration workshop in South Carolina, Fannie Lou Hamer and other civil rights activists were arrested in Winona, Mississippi.
-Ms. Hamer and the other activists had been traveling in the "white" section of a Greyhound bus despite threats from the driver that he planned to notify local police at the next stop.
-When the bus arrived at the Winona bus depot, the activists sat at the "white only" lunch counter inside the terminal.
+On June 9, 1963, Fannie Lou Hamer and other civil rights activists were arrested in Winona, Mississippi, while returning from a voter education workshop in South Carolina.
+Mrs. Hamer and the other activists had been traveling in the "white" section of a Greyhound bus despite threats from the driver that he planned to notify local police at the next stop.
+When the bus arrived at the Winona bus depot, some of the activists attempted to eat at Staley's Cafe but were refused service.

-Winona Police Chief Thomas Herrod ordered the group to go to the "colored" side of the depot and arrested them when one of the activists tried to write down his patrol car license number.
-In August 1964, while testifying at the Democratic National Convention to urge party bosses to seat a group of Black Mississippi voters seated as delegates, Mrs. Hamer recalled the abuse she endured that night at the county jail.
+Mrs. Hamer, who had stayed on the bus, soon saw police officers arresting some of the activists.
+She got off the bus and was seized by a white police officer who began kicking her and arrested her.
+In August 1964, while testifying at the Democratic National Convention to urge party bosses to seat a group of Black Mississippi voters as delegates, Mrs. Hamer recalled the abuse she endured that night at the county jail.

-Ms. Hamer never fully recovered from the attack; she lost vision in one of her eyes and suffered permanent kidney damage, which contributed to her death in 1977 at age 59.
+Mrs. Hamer suffered from life-long injuries following the attack, including permanent kidney damage.
+Mrs. Hamer died in 1977 at age 59.
 Lawyers with the Student Nonviolent Coordinating Committee (SNCC) filed suit against the Winona police who brutalized the activists, but an all-white jury acquitted them.
-Despite the trauma she experienced, Ms. Hamer returned to Mississippi to continue organizing voter registration drives and remained active in civil rights causes until her death.
+Despite the trauma she experienced, Mrs. Hamer returned to Mississippi to continue organizing and remained active in civil rights causes until her death.